Installation

 📝 Note

 This downloads pre-built binaries to ~/.local/bin.
 The installer checks for git and stops early if it is missing.
 If scc is not installed, the installer continues and warns that camp leverage features will be unavailable until you add it.
+It also installs completion files and shell-helper source files under ~/.local/share/festival/.
+When run from an interactive terminal, it asks whether to add the helper source line to your detected shell config; the default answer is yes.
 Review the script source before running.

 From Source